JoeyDelp/JoSIM/docs/tech_disc.md

 ## Input circuit file

 JoSIM requires an input file that follows the syntax as stipulated in the [Syntax Guideline](syntax.md).
-This input file further requires a single [transient analysis](syntax.md#transient-analysis) command which instructs the simulation engine what to do with the nest of the input file.
+This input file further requires a single [transient analysis](syntax.md#transient-analysis) command which instructs the simulation engine what to do with the rest of the input file.

 This input file does not require a specific extension, but a `.cir` extension is recommended to fit with universal circuit simulation standards.

 Additionally, JoSIM allows the user the capability to feed input from standard input using the `-i` switch when running **josim-cli**.
-This command instructs JoSIM to read input from the command line line by line until the `.end` control card is received.
+This command instructs JoSIM to read input from the command line, line by line, until the `.end` control card is received.
 This is ideal in a case where the output from another program is piped to **josim-cli**.

 ## CLI Options